-And the opposite is just as unhelpful, she continues.
-This is habit 10, which she calls “too much.”
+And the opposite of minimizing is just as unhelpful, she continues.
+This is habit 10, which she calls "too much."
 Too much what?

 "Too much information, too much disclosure, too much background, too many words," Helgesen explains, citing research which shows that "women use an average of 20,000 words a day, whereas men use an average of 7,000 words a day."

 This is fine if you're bonding with a neighbor, or a parent at the school gates.
 But for women who aspire to be leaders, it's not a great look.

 "In professional situations and cultures where being crisp and concise and authoritative is valued as a leadership style, using too many words and offering too much information is not an effective way of communicating, and certainly not an effective way of positioning yourself as a leader," Helgesen says.

 "How Women Rise" is full of tips and advice on breaking these and other limiting habits.
 In this clip from our Expert Interview podcast, Helgesen tells us where to start:

 Mind Tools Club and Corporate users can listen to the full 30-minute interview and read a full transcript.